stedwick/PhilNav-Python-RaspberryPi/README.md

 PhilNav is a perfectly reverse-engineered NaturalPoint SmartNav infrared head-mouse.
 It runs at >60 FPS for buttery smooth mouse movements and pixel perfect accuracy.

 It allows you to use your computer hands-free by tracking a reflective sticker on your head, and then moving the mouse accordingly.

+PhilNav has exceeded all my expectations.
+It's better than the original SmartNav, and I hit all of my goals:

+1. Pixel perfect accuracy
+1. 5 ms latency, at 75 FPS
+1. Cross-platform on Windows, Mac, & Linux
+1. Configurable, with keyboard shortcuts

+The trade-offs I made include:

+1. No graphical user interface
+1. Not Plug-and-Play Over USB, uses the network (Wi-Fi, ethernet)
+1. Difficult to assemble and install (knowledge of building Raspberry Pi computers and Python required)

 Watch Phil's YouTube video here: